hexydec/dabby/docs/about.md

 - ‎Ajax support is much more basic, dabby doesn't support global callbacks or promises, and only offers a subset of the configuration options
 - ‎The Ajax object returned is the native XHR object, not a super or custom object like jQuery's jqXHR object
 - ‎Dabby does not stack selectors like jQuery does, so methods like andBack() are not supported
-- ‎It may not support all the inputs of each method that jQuery does
+- ‎It may not support all the inputs of each method that jQuery does (See documentation for each method to see differences if available)